Tower conservation at Sissinghurst Castle Garden

 The tower has been a prison for French naval officers during the Seven Years War, used as a look out post during World War Two and the private sanctuary and writing room for Vita, who was drawn to the ruins and tower when purchasing Sissinghurst in 1930.

 Sissinghurst welcomes almost 200,000 visitors a year; this number of feet climbing the 78 steps to the roof can take its toll on the fabric of a building.
-Our conservation work will start at the beginning of October and will begin with a team of four who’ll intricately encase the entire building with 39 tonnes of scaffolding.
-The schedule of conservation will take approximately five months to complete, some of which has never been carried out before.
+Our conservation work started at the beginning of October with a team of four who carefully encased the entire building with 39 tonnes of scaffolding.
+The schedule of conservation has taken approximately five months to complete and we'll be re-opening the tower to visitors in March 2018.

-As part of the works, the entire contents of the first floor will be removed including 2700 books, large paintings, reams of writing paper and small everyday items Vita left in situ on her desk on her death in 1962.
+As part of the works, the entire contents of the first floor have been removed including 2700 books, large paintings, reams of writing paper and small everyday items Vita left in situ on her desk on her death in 1962.

-We’ll be taking the opportunity to put some of Vita’s most treasured items on display for the first time in our newly opened gate house from November so that our visitors can take a closer look.
+Whilst the tower is closed, you can see some of Vita’s most treasured items on display for the first time in our newly opened gate house.

-Once the scaffold reaches the parapet, experts will be able to carry out work all over the tower, both inside and out.
-On the roof we’ll conserve the masonry and WW2 gun stays and reinstate the flagpole.
-We’ll also be able to look at the structure itself, the stairs, roof and even investigate what the different layers of paint in the rooms below can tell us.
+Once the scaffold reached the parapet, experts were able to carry out work all over the tower, both inside and out.
+On the roof we conserved the masonry and WW2 gun stays and we'll shortly be reinstating the flagpole.
+We’ve also been able to look at the structure itself, the stairs, roof and even investigate what the different layers of paint in the rooms below can tell us.

-The weathervanes will be taken down for repair and when they return, they’ll be able to point you in the right wind direction.
+The weathervanes have been taken down for repair and now that they are back, they’ll be able to point you in the right wind direction.

-We’ll remove windows too for re-leading and investigate our archaeology and the graffiti left by French prisoners of war in the 1760s.
+We’ve been removing windows too for re-leading and investigating our archaeology and the graffiti left by French prisoners of war in the 1760s.

 We know that the work may impact your visit, but hope that by sharing this huge project and the important work that the National Trust does in preserving buildings and collections, you will be able to see some of our collection that you wouldn't have seen before and notice the changes to the tower when you return, meaning it can stand proudly for another 500 years.